ZinggJM/GxEPD/README.md

 These display can be connected using the DESTM32-S2 connection board to power and SPI.

+The GDEP015OC1 class can also be used with Waveshare 1.54inch e-Paper SPI display.

 Added support for HD E-Paper displays from Dalian Good Display Inc. with parallel interface.

 GDE060BA 6 inch 800 x 600 pixel 4 gray level